Herbs and Essential oils - the differences in action and the errors in aromatherapy

 It is from herbal books that most aromatherapy authors get much of

+their information.
 A few (a very few) included information from the old

 pharmacopoeias for the use of essential oils, but these uses were generally for